OCTRI/REDCap-Vizr/IMPLEMENTATION.md

 PHP File | Function
 ---------| ---------
-metadata.php | Retrieve metadata about the project including the data dictionary and information about events if the project is longitudinal chart_defs.php | Retrieve chart definitions from the configuration project data.php | Retrieve data from the project based on the chart definition persist.php | Save chart definitions to the configuration project
+metadata.php | Retrieve metadata about the project including the data dictionary and information about events if the project is longitudinal chart_defs.php | Retrieve chart definitions from external module settings data.php | Retrieve data from the project based on the chart definition persist.php | Save chart definitions to the external module settings

 ### Getting data